 Normally games are not segregated at Hardenhuish Park.
 In the rare event that they are, then away fans are housed in the open terraced end.
 Around 450 fans can be accommodated in this area.
 If fans are not segregated then you can access the Blues Bar and Club Catering by the Main Stand.
 Food on offer includes; Double Cheeseburgers (£4), Cheeseburgers (£3), Double Burgers (£3.50), Burgers (£2.50), Hot Dogs (£3), Chips (£2), Sausage & Chips (£4.50) and Chip Butties (£2.50).
 Normally a relaxed and enjoyable day out.

 There is a clubhouse inside the ground called the Blues Bar.
 It is located above the Main Stand and enjoys good views over Hardenhuish Park.
 Unless fans are segregated then the bar is open to all visitors and is also open at half time.
 Otherwise, there doesn't seem to be any pubs located near to the ground.
 Chippenham Town Centre is around a 15-20 minute walk away where there are plenty of pubs to be found.
-Close to the railway station, there is the CAMRA Good Beer Guide listed Old Road Tavern on Old Road.
+Probably the closest is the Brunel pub on New Road.
+Near to the railway station, there is the CAMRA Good Beer Guide listed Old Road Tavern on Old Road.
 Whilst located in the Borough Parade Shopping Centre is a Wetherspoons outlet called the Bridge House.

 Leave the M4 at Junction 17 and take the A350 towards Chippenham.
 After around two and a half miles you will reach a roundabout (where there is a services area on one side).
 Take the first exit at the roundabout onto the B4158 towards the town centre.
 At the next traffic lights turn right onto Hardenhuish :Lane.
 At the bottom of Hardenhuish Lane you will reach a double mini roundabout, where at the first roundabout you take the first exit onto Bristol Road (signposted Town Centre).After a quarter of a mile you will reach a small car park on your left (look out for the blue Chippenham Town FC welcome sign).
 Just after the car park there is the entrance road to the Sports and Football Club.